Best Rain Pants

 See our top picks for rain pants for your next hiking or backpacking adventure!

 Weight is a very important consideration for all clothing and equipment on trekking and backcountry hiking trips.
-None of our selections below are heavy by any standard, but regardless there still exists a variety of weights to consider.
-As weight decreases, durability and performance often decrease, and price often increases.
-As a result, determining the right balance between weight, price, durability and performance will help decide which is the best option for your needs.
+None of our selections below are heavy by any standard.
+Nevertheless, there are still a variety of weights to consider.
+In the world of rain pants, we often see the durability and performance decrease with lower weight options and vice versa.
+As a result, determining the right balance between weight, price, durability, and performance will help decide which is the best option for your needs.

 WEIGHT: 11.5-13 oz

 STRAIGHT TALK: We love REI’s Rainier Full-Zip Rain Pants!
-They provide solid protection from rain, wind and snow with great breathability.
-What makes them even better are their full length side zippers, which can be used for venting or for putting them on or taking them off over muddy boots, crampons…etc. These pants are durable as well and should last you years if you take care of them.
+They provide solid protection from rain, wind, and snow with great breathability.
+What makes them even better are their full-length side zippers, which can be used for venting or pulling them on or off over muddy boots or crampons.
+These pants are also reasonably durable and should last years if you take care of them.
 On top of all of that, they’re also affordable.
-The only downsides we see in REI’s Rainier pants are that they are a bit noisy when walking, and they are not as light as some other options, but they are certainly not heavy.
-Finally, they tend to run large, so we recommend moving up one size if you can’t try them on in a store before purchasing.
-REI has a 1-year return for any reason policy, so if they don’t fit you can always exchange them for the next size up or down.
+The only downsides we see in REI’s Rainier pants are that they are a bit noisy when walking and are not as light as some other options – but they are certainly not heavy.
+Finally, they tend to run large, so keep this in mind when picking out a size.
+REI has a “1-year return for any reason” policy, so if they don’t fit, you can always exchange them for the next size up or down.

 VIEW ON REI.COM